usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 27a %}
 {% asset design-standards/fig_27a_spout_height.gif alt="" %}
 {% figcaption %}
-<strong>Spout Height and Knee Clearance.</strong> The front edge of the fountain must extend 17 to 19 inches (430 - 485 mm) from the wall.
+<p><strong>Spout Height and Knee Clearance.</strong> The front edge of the fountain must extend 17 to 19 inches (430 - 485 mm) from the wall.
 The 27 inches (685 mm) high minimum clear knee space must be free of equipment or obstructions for a minimum of 8 inches (205 mm) extending from the front edge of the fountain back toward the wall.
 In addition, a minimum 9 inches (230 mm) high toe clearance space must be provided extending back toward the wall to a distance no more than 6 inches (150 mm) from the back wall.
-The toe clearance space must be free of equipment or obstructions.
+The toe clearance space must be free of equipment or obstructions.</p>
 {% endfigcaption %}
 {% endfigure %}